Al Adab: Content and contributors

 Al Adab was under the influence of Jean-Paul Sartre and existentialism adhering to the concept of commitment literature (al-adab al-multazim) which is also termed as the literary commitment (iltizam al-adab).
 The commitment of the magazine was the encouragement of literary outcomes focusing on the Arab world-related politics and social causes.
-Therefore, it argued that the literary work produced in Arabic should function as a medium for the liberation of Arabs.
+Therefore, it argued that the literary work produced in Arabic should function as a medium for the liberation of Arabs, particularly of Palestinians and Algerians.
 The magazine was also a follower of the free verse approach in poetry.

-The magazine featured articles on politics, poetry, short stories, film criticism, theater, and culture with a special reference to the Arab world.
+Al Adab featured articles on politics, poetry, short stories, film criticism, theater, and culture with a special reference to the Arab world.
 It also frequently contained literary criticism.
 As an avant-garde publication Al Adab covered all forms of novice literary techniques which were applied to all literary genres.
+It published translations of the Vietnamese literary work.

 The contributors of Al Adab were from different political origins, but all were the supporters of the approaches given above.
-Some of them were Raif Khoury, Salama Moussa, Nazik Al Malaika and Taha Hussein.
+Its notable contributors included Raif Khoury, Salama Moussa, Nazik Al Malaika and Taha Hussein.
+Abdel Rahman Badawi, an Egyptian poet, published articles on existentialism in the magazine.
+Iraqi authors also contributed to the magazine.
+Palestinian writer Tawfiq Sayigh published two articles on English literature in 1955.
 In the Spring 1968 issue of Al Adab the manifesto of Adunis, a Syrian poet, dated 5 June 1967 was published.

 Although both were avant-garde publications and supported free verse movement, Al Adab was the main adversary of Shi'r, a poetry magazine started in Beirut in 1968.
 Because the latter was an ardent opponent of the commitment literature.
 Al Adab was also critical of the cultural elites of the period due to their inactiveness in regard to the achievement of the liberation of the Arab countries.